kgb1001001/cloudadoptionpatterns/Strangler-Patterns/Macro-then-Micro.md

 **How can we pull pieces out of the monolith and migrate them to be implemented with microservices?**

 The monolith is a large deployment unit that encompasses functionality pertaining to different subdomains.
 Some changes to the system require changes across subsystems, sometimes creating bugs or other issues.
-Teams don’t have a full understanding of the domains and subdomains.The monolith has certain larger components where analysis has shown that pieces can be broken out.
+Teams don’t have a full understanding of the domains and subdomains.
+The monolith has certain larger components where analysis has shown that pieces can be broken out.

 There is a desire to pull out pieces that are causing pain and start using new protocols, languages, and more—specifically by implementing pieces using microservices.